Get notified of page updates

 • Clinical trial referrals did not increase.

 These results were statistically significant.
-The researchers concluded that support programs like the MBC-SEA can improve care and quality of life for breast cancer patients.
+The researchers concluded that support programs like the MBC-SEA can improve care and quality of life for metastatic breast cancer patients.

 What does this mean for me?